Pyrofab/RequiemWiki/Configuration.md

 The (currently) most customisable part of the mod.

 ## WoWLikeRespawn
 This setting forces a corpse to spawn when a player dies.
 This corpse will last 5 minutes, which means the player will have to reach it as a soul in this lapse of time if they want to get their stuff back.
 They still have all the other respawn options available.
-This setting should make stuff retrieval easier than vanilla (as you cannot on the way to your stuff). values : [true, false]
+This setting should make stuff retrieval easier than vanilla (as you cannot die on the way to your stuff). values : [true, false]
 default: disabled